The Context

 Brief recap of where we arrived in the preceding article: we had the following synonyms and stopwords settings:

-Using the built-in StopFilter we had a synonym detection issue because the removal of the “of” term in the query string (e.g. “my device ran out of warranty“).
-For that reason, we introduced a custom StopFilter subclass which was aware about stopwords in synonyms.
+Using the built-in StopFilter we had a synonym detection issue because of the removal of the “of” term in the query string (e.g. “my device ran out of warranty“).
+For that reason, we introduced a custom StopFilter subclass which was aware of stopwords in synonyms.

 The other scenario we are going to describe is a little bit different: let’s suppose we have the following data: